What is an abrasion?

 Check the area each day and keep it clean and dry.

-Avoid blowing on the abrasion, as this can cause germs to grow.
+Don't blow on the abrasion.
+This can cause germs from your mouth to grow.

 When should I call my child's healthcare provider?